About Your Library

 USE OF THE INTERNET WORKSTATION

-Approved by the Board of Trustees July 28, 1998
+Approved and Adopted by the Board of Trustees July 28, 1998

 So that the Library may remain a place of enjoyment for all our patrons, telecommunication devices (example: cell phones, pagers) must be turned off or switched down to their lowest audible level in designated "quiet areas."
 Conversation and cell phone use is limited to lobby areas (where available).